BalashovAD/parsecpp/README.md

 #### LazyForget

-This improved version with type erasing of `lazyCached`.
+This is an improved version with type erasing of `lazyCached`.
 `LazyForget` dependence only on parser result type and doesn't make recursive type.
 You need to specify return type manually with `decltype(X)`, where `X` is value in `return` with changed `lazyForget<R>(f)` to
 `std::declval<Parser<R, LazyForget<R>>>()`.